About Dr. Konzer

 Doctor of Osteopathic Medicine.
 Click HERE for more information about DOs.

 Where are you licensed to practice?

-Dr. Konzer currently holds medical licenses in North Carolina, South Carolina, and Michigan.
+Dr. Konzer currently holds medical licenses in North Carolina and South Carolina.

 Fees & Insurance

 What insurance do you take?